Civil Parking Enforcement

 Individual reasons for the article changes may be found in the Summary of changes in the consultation documents.

-The proposals are part of a statutory consultation running between 1 August 2019 and 22 August 2019.
+The proposals were part of a statutory consultation that ran between 1 August 2019 and 22 August 2019.

 - advert and statement of reasons